 My first cruise through Mt.
 Rainier National Park came in early summer 2007.
 It followed the typical tourist route from Hwy 12, White Pass, entering the Park at the Stevens Canyon entrance, thence up to Paradise Lodge, and down to the southwest entrance at Longmire, then out of the Park to nearby Ashford-- home of the Whittakers' Rainier Guide Service.....On a later visit, a late September visit, I was shocked at the magnificence of the huge peak's "other side," the north side of Rainier is smothered in giant glaciers above large expanses of timberline parklands.
 That side is most easily accessed during the summer months by a paved road up to 6,400 foot high "Sunrise."
 The facilities there kinda remind me of a mini version of Mt.
 Hood's Timberline Lodge.
 Here's a view of from 9500 ft. high Camp Schurman on that side of the mountain.
 You're looking at the massive Emmons Glacier on the northeast side of the peak.
 This side of the mountain is often sunny when the south and west sides are socked-in; it's a rain shadow effect.

 In the image below Rainier rises to its full glory of 14,10 feet.
 Mists swirl around the peak, as is so often the case with this massive peak in this moist Pacific Northwest climate.
-Only moments below this picture, the area where I stood had been swathed in a near-whiteout for over two hours.
+Only moments before, the area where I stood had been swathed in a near-whiteout for over two hours.
 This is a image special effect known as "film noir."
 Do you like it? (link to my Mt.
 Hood pages, Oregon's highest peak)

 Famed climber Willi Unsoeld, a Northwest native son, met his end on Mt.
 Rainier in 1987, when an avalanche swept him away.
 He is most known for making the first ascent of Mt.
 Everest's West Ridge during the ground-breaking American expedition of 1963.